eXascaleInfolab/clubmark/README.md

 ## Prerequisites
-Operational System Environment
+The benchmarking framework itself is a *cross-platform* application implemented purely on Python, and works on CPython 2/3 and Pypy interpreters.
+However, the benchmark runs clustering algorithms and evaluation utilities implemented on C++ and built for the specific platform.
+The build is performed for *Linux Ubuntu 16.04 x64*, on other NIX systems dependencies might be missed and not easily solvable.
+[Docker](https://docs.docker.com/get-started/) image is prepared to run the build from the docker container on any other platform avoiding dependency related issues.

+> [Windows 10+ x64 provides Ubuntu-compatible bash shell](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), which allows to install and execute terminal Ubuntu apps and execute the benchmarking exactly as on Linux Ubuntu 16.04 x64.

+All subsequent steps are described for the *NIX* platforms including MaxOS.
-Be sure that the operational system allows to work with lots of opened files and have adequate swapping policy.
+To be sure that the operational system allows to work with lots of opened files and has adequate swapping policy, execute:

-Should be called only on the main host even if the benchmark is executed in the docker container.
-Should not be called in the container.
 ```
 $ ./prepare_hostenv.sh
 ```

-Or manually:

-> Even when run under **Docker**, the Docker uses kernel, memory and swap of the host.
-So system-wide host swappiness, file limits, etc. should be tuned.
+> This script should be executed **on the host system event if the benchmark is executed from the docker container**, because the container shares resources of the host system (kernel, memory and swap).
+The made changes will be reseted after the restart.

+Alternatively, perform the following steps to tune the operational system environment permanently.

-- Max number of the opened files in the system`$ sysctl fs.file-max` should be large enough, the recommended value is `1048576`.
+- The max number of the opened files in the system `$ sysctl fs.file-max` should be large enough, the recommended value is `1048576`.
-- Max number of the opened files per a process`$ ulimit -n` should be at least `4096`, may be higher depending on the evaluating datasets and algorithms.
-The recommended value is `65536`.
+- The max number of the opened files per a process`$ ulimit -n` should be at least `4096`, the recommended value is `65536`.

 To setup `fs.file-max` permanently in the system add the following line to the `/etc/sysctl.conf`:
 ```